Skip to main content

 Pitfalls (Don'ts)

-• Poor Communication Channels: Misunderstandings hinder progress.
+• Poor Communication Channels: Misunderstandings frequently hinder progress and efficient collaboration.

 6. Advanced Applications